 Fundamentally, a blockchain is a shared database, consisting of a ledger of transactions.
 Much like a bank, the ledgers of simple blockchains keep track of currency (in this case, cryptocurrency) ownership.
 Unlike a centralized bank, everyone has a copy of the ledger and can verify each other's accounts.
 Each connected device with a copy of the ledger is called a "node".

 Blockchains eliminate the problem of trust that affect other databases in the following ways:

 Now that we have some idea of why blockchains are useful, let's dive deeper into how they work.

 Once a new block is mined, the other miners are notified and begin verifying and adding this new block to their copies of the chain.
-That math we referred to earlier is called cryptographic hashing (or simply, hashing).
-A hash function is a special, one-way process which takes in data and gives back a fixed-length string representing that data.
+This is done through cryptographic hashing (or simply, "hashing").
+Hashing is a one-way process which takes in data and gives back a fixed-length string representing that data.

 Here's the whole process visually:

 Here's a smart contract example with Bob and Alice again.
-This time, they're using an escrow contract (a place to store money until a condition is fulfilled) to store their Ether before the final transaction.
+Alice wants to hire Bob to build her a patio, and they are using an escrow contract (a place to store money until a condition is fulfilled) to store their ether before the final transaction.

 Private Ethereum networks allow parties to share data without making it publicly accessible.
 A private blockchain is a good choice for:

 Given the benefits of the Ethereum blockchain, a dapp could be a solution for many industries, including but not limited to: